 I currently teach at schools across London and co-run a Music School in Parsons Green.

-I offer the first lesson at a discounted price (to be discussed) because I believe that it's very important for the student to meet me and make sure that they are happy and give them the opportunity to tell me what they want to achieve from their playing.
+I offer the first lesson at 50% off because I believe that it's very important for the student to meet me and make sure that they are happy and give them the opportunity to tell me what they want to achieve from their playing.
 From a very loosely structured first lesson, it allows me to set guidelines for what I think they can should aim to achieve and get to know them.

 Every student of mine is different in every way, and the first lesson allows me to work out which teaching style I need to use.